Cultural Office of Cluny

 The Cultural Office of Cluny, often named OCC (renamed Cultural Office of Cluny – National Federation of Total Animation [OCC – FNAG] in 1978) is a Catholic-related association registered as a voluntary association, created in France by Olivier Fenoy in 1963.
-It is a group of cultural animation composed of a theater company whose activities include arts, cultural travels, photographs, among other things.
+It is a group of cultural animation composed of a theater company whose activities include art, cultural travels, and photography among other things.
 Although primarily located in France, the OCC has several centers in Québec and Chile.
 The group was widely referred to as a cult in the media, particularly after the publication of the first parliamentary report in which it was mentioned.

 History and organization

-Strongly influenced by a text of Pius XII sent to artists in 1952, then by Marthe Robin, Olivier Fenoy created and developed the OCC alongside Grégoire Molle.
-The name comes from a café in the Quartier Latin, "Le Petit Cluny", where the founders organized their first meetings, and therefore has no connection with the Abbey of Cluny.
+Strongly influenced by a text of Pius XII sent to artists in 1952 and Marthe Robin, Olivier Fenoy created and developed the OCC alongside Grégoire Molle.
+The name comes from a café in the Quartier Latin, "Le Petit Cluny", where the founders organized their first meetings and therefore has no connection with the Abbey of Cluny.
 In 1973, "the community of Cluny" or "missionaries of hope" was created by hundreds of people who wanted to permanently live this lifestyle.
 The charter accompanying the association's statutes requires to members celibacy and chastity.
-Postulants, novices and engaged must give their goods to the community.
+Postulants, novices, and engaged must give their goods to the community.
 The first artistic creation of the group was "Un Caprice" by Alfred de Musset.
 Students centers were quickly created.
 The OCC has acutellement about ten centers throughout France (Palis, Entrevaux, Château de Machy, Center Le Brûlaire, etc...).
 It publishes a quarterly magazine named Le Courrier: Nouvelles de Cluny.

-In 1972, the Secretary of State for Youth and Sports granted to the OCC a provisional approval as organization of popular education.
+In 1972, the Secretary of State for Youth and Sports granted to the OCC a provisional approval as an organization of popular education.
 This approval was withdrawn in 1982, then reinstated by the State Council in 1990.